|Title||Start Date & Time||End Date & Time|

 If you want to use an existing or used computer on campus, OIT asks that you refer to the IT Service Center Minimum Hardware and Software Standards.
 This list of minimum standards communicates what the IT Service Center, including Desktop Support (Student Desktop Support Technicians), will support.

-If you are purchasing a smartphone to connect to OIT services, OIT recommends phones that use the following mobile operating systems: Apple iOS, Android, Windows Phone.
+If you are purchasing a smartphone to connect to OIT services, OIT recommends phones that use the following mobile operating systems: Apple iOS or Android.
 OIT provides support for connecting these three types of devices to Microsoft Exchange, Google Mail, and UCB Wireless.